What are reversible

 - Thermal decomposition means using 'heat' to 'break down' a molecule into smaller ones.

-- The decomposition is endothermic (heat absorbed or heat taken in) and the
+ammonia and hydrogen chloride is endothermic (heat absorbed or heat taken in

 - This means if the direction of chemical change is reversed, the energy change is also reversed.